DataSystemsGroupUT/AutoMLBench/README.md

 # Overview:
-In this study, we benchmark the most commonly used tools, i.e.AutoSKLearn,TPOT, ATM, Recipe, SmartML, AutoWeka.
-We analyze the underlying techniques, and experimentally study the promising areas for each tool.
-For instance, the effect ofmeta-learning, ensembling, time budget, search space size and robustness of the optimization process have been empiricallystudied.
-The statistical significance of the accuracy differenceusing these techniques has been evaluated using Wilcoxontest.
-The results from 100 datasets show that the ensembling mechanism generally enhance the performance accuracy while the meta-learning mechanism is effective with very short time budgets only.
+In this study, we benchmark the most commonly used tools, i.e., AutoSKLearn,TPOT, ATM, Recipe, SmartML, and AutoWeka.
+We analyze the underlying techniques and experimentally study the promising areas for each tool.
+For instance, the effect of meta-learning, ensembling, time budget, search space size and robustness of the optimization process have been empirically studied.
+The statistical significance of the accuracy differenceusing these techniques has been evaluated using Wilcoxon test.
+The results from 100 datasets show that the ensembling mechanism generally enhances the performance accuracy while the meta-learning mechanism is effective with very short time budgets only.

 ### You can see a detailed results [here](https://datasystemsgrouput.github.io/AutoMLBench/)

-To run the python-based framworks, please refere to the [python folder](https://github.com/DataSystemsGroupUT/AutoMLBench/blob/master/python/).
-Call the [main.py](https://github.com/DataSystemsGroupUT/AutoMLBench/blob/master/python/main.py), especilly the main function which has the following structure:
+To run the python-based frameworks, please refer to the [python folder](https://github.com/DataSystemsGroupUT/AutoMLBench/blob/master/python/).
+Call the [main.py](https://github.com/DataSystemsGroupUT/AutoMLBench/blob/master/python/main.py), especially the main function, which has the following structure:

 ```python
 if __name__ == '__main__':